DevTech-Services/DevHaxx/README.md

 </p>

 ## DevHaxx
-DevHaxx is discontinued due to legal reasons. the code will no longer work.
+DevHaxx is discontinued due to legal reasons.
+The code will no longer work.